The 20/20 Experience – 2 of 2: Critical reception

-The 20/20 Experience – 2 of 2 received lukewarm reviews from music critics.
+The 20/20 Experience – 2 of 2 received mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 60, based on 27 reviews, indicating "mixed or average reviews".
+The review aggregator AnyDecentMusic? gave the album a weighted average score of 5.8 out of 10 based on 22 critic scores.

 In his review for the Chicago Tribune, Greg Kot wrote that it could have been a neat album of clever pop music had it been edited down.
 Kyle Anderson of Entertainment Weekly felt that the songs are too long and excessively unfocused, particularly "Only When I Walk Away".
 Stephen Carlick of Exclaim! said that it is less consistent than its predecessor, even though there are some successful pop songs.
 Pitchforks Ryan Dombal found Timberlake's pick up lines unpleasant and angst disingenuous, and accompanied by recycled production.
 Spin magazine's Jason King said that the album is somewhat disappointing because it lacks anything as immediate as "Let the Groove Get In" or as vibrant as "Pusher Love Girl" from the first album.
 Andy Gill of The Independent was not surprised by its inferiority because it used outtakes from the sessions for The 20/20 Experience.
 Al Horner of NME said that the overlong songs pass tediously as "pieces from the cutting-room floor cobbled together on the cheap".

 In a positive review, Brice Ezell of PopMatters viewed the album as an improvement over its predecessor because the songs have more compelling pop structures.
 Annie Zaleski of The A.V.
-Club said that it benefited from Timberlake's additional time in the studio: "Timberlake reined in his musical vision just enough to make this album more focused and engaging—but didn’t lose sight of his desire to take chances."
+Club said that it benefited from Timberlake's additional time in the studio: "Timberlake reined in his musical vision just enough to make this album more focused and engaging—but didn't lose sight of his desire to take chances."
 Slant Magazines Eric Henderson found it more believable than the first album because of how "its subject matter goes further into the disquieting root of what it means to be obsessed with a celebrity (Jackson) who was himself already intensely obsessed with his own persona."
+Holly Gleason of Paste described it as "sexually frank and utterly willing", and noted that it "takes grooves deeper, lyrics freakier, the format hotter".
+Jim Farber of the New York Daily News noted that while the eleven songs "have their merits and charms, in nearly every case they fall in the shadow of the initial twelve".
+Sarah Rodman of The Boston Globe noted that while Timberlake "still goes on a bit long in places", he "nails a more cohesive vibe".